mui/mui-x/docs/data/tree-view/rich-tree-view/editing/editing.md

 {{"demo": "LabelEditing.js"}}

+## Change the default behavior

+The default behavior on bluring the tree item that is being edited is to save the new value if there is one.
+This can be customized using the `slotProps` of the `TreeItem2`

+{{"demo": "CustomBehavior.js"}}

 ## Limit editing to leaves

-You can limit the editing to just th eleaves of the tree.
+You can limit the editing to just the leaves of the tree.

 {{"demo": "EditLeaves.js"}}

 ## Enable editing using only icons

-I wouldn't spend too much time reviewing this demo, it's still WIP.
+The demo below shows how to entirely override the editing behavior, and implementit using icons.

 {{"demo": "EditWithIcons.js"}}

+## Custom `labelInput`

+{{"demo": "CustomLabelInput.js"}}